doctrine/dbal/UPGRADE.md

 # Upgrade to 2.5

+## datetime Type uses date_create() as fallback

+Before 2.5 the DateTime type always required a specific format, defined in `$platform->getDateTimeFormatString()`, which could cause quite some troubles on platforms that had various microtime precision formats.
+Starting with 2.5 whenever the parsing of a date fails with the predefined platform format, the `date_create()` function will be used to parse the date.

+This could cause some troubles when your date format is weird and not parsed correctly by `date_create`, however since databases are rather strict on dates there should be no problem.

 ## Support for pdo_ibm driver removed

 The ``pdo_ibm`` driver is buggy and does not work well with Doctrine.
 Therefore it will no